2025–26 Sheffield Wednesday F.C. season: Pre-season and friendlies

 On 26 June, the players reported back for pre-season training, with U21 manager Andy Holdsworth reported to be taking first-team training.
-On 6 July, the club confirmed the previous week had seen focus on fitness and conditioning in smaller groups at the club’s training complex with together with tailored individual programmes away from S6, before the squad heads to St George’s Park for a week of training before returning the Middlewood Road where significant renovations then complete with a number of behind closed foor friendlies scheduled.
+On 6 July, the club confirmed the previous week had seen focus on fitness and conditioning in smaller groups at the club’s training complex with together with tailored individual programmes away from S6, before the squad heads to St George’s Park for a week of training before returning the Middlewood Road where significant renovations then complete with a number of behind closed door friendlies scheduled.
 Mansfield Town confirmed a behind-closed-doors friendly on 7 July 2025.
 Manager Danny Röhl returned for pre-season training on 14 July, having missed the first 2 weeks.
 The club confirmed that Barry Bannan and Callum Paterson were training with the Owls during pre-season, despite being out of contract.
 A friendly against Burnley was scheduled for the final weekend of pre-season, but was cancelled due to payment not being made to players.